mathigon/textbooks/content/quadratics/content.md

 focus the suns' rays onto a single point to create a lot of heat.

-The actual shape of this telescope is called a Paraboloid – it is basically a 3-dimensional version of a parabola.
+The actual shape of this telescope is called a Paraboloid – it is basically a three-dimensional version of a parabola.

 Even the TV dishes at your home have a paraboloid shape.
 They focus the incoming radio waves onto the small receiver in its center.